hemerson1/hemerson1.github.io/_posts/2022-05-18-neural-connected-differential-equations.markdown

 # 1.1 Ordinary Differential Equations

-A typical *ordinary differential equation* (ODE) can be defined by the following equation:
+To understand neural ordinary differential equations it is necessary to have a foundational knowledge of *ordinary differential equations* (ODE).
+An ODE is a differential equation which contains one or more functions of a single independent variable and can be specified by the following:

 $$
 \begin{equation}